Women's suffrage in Alaska: Women's suffrage

 In the United States Congress, Representative Frank W. Mondell included language in an amendment to the Alaskan Territory bill that would allow the territorial legislature to approve women's suffrage without the need for a referendum.
 One of the territorial senators, Arthur G. Stroup was in contact with the National American Woman Suffrage Association (NAWSA) about introducing a women's suffrage bill for Alaska.
 Other members of NAWSA lobbied Alaska legislators as soon as they had been elected.

 When the Territorial Legislature opened in Juneau in 1913, Representative Milo Kelly of Knik, Alaska presented Hatcher's petition.
 Stroup's bill was also introduced at the first Territorial Legislature.
 One member of the House, Charles E. Ingersoll, attempted to stall the bill, but the rest of the House stopped the delay and continued deliberations.
 While the House was voting, another petition for women's suffrage was on its way to Juneau by steamship.
 The petition came from three women from Seward, Ada Brownell, Ida E. Green and Francis Turner Pedersen, and had 143 signatures.
 Both of the petitions and the bill passed by the House were presented to the Senate where it also passed.
 It was the first bill to pass through both House and Senate in the Alaskan Territory.
 The women's suffrage bill was signed into law on March 21, 1913.
-This law only allowed white and Black women to vote and did not include Alaskan Natives except under certain circumstances.
+This law did not include Alaskan Natives except under certain circumstances.

-After the bill passed, white women helped each other get to the polls.
-Harriet Pullen used a wagon, called the Pullen House Bus, to help women reach polling locations in Alaska.
+After the bill passed, Harriet Pullen used a wagon, called the Pullen House Bus, to help women reach polling locations in Alaska.
 Pullen supported temperance and her wagon had a sign that read, "Vote Dry and Protect Your Home."